 At Bronx Community College, students can pursue degree and continuing education programs in automotive, engineering and medical technology or other vocational areas.
-Additional certificate programs are available through the Bronx Educational Opportunity Center, and these include training in emergency medical and office technology, direct support and security.

 The automotive certificate program requires 30 credits to complete and can help students acquire the basic skills they need to obtain an entry-level position in a repair shop.
 The core curriculum includes topics in brake systems, engine repair and electrical systems.
 Through more specialized coursework, students also have the opportunity to learn about steering and suspension systems, alternative fuel technology and automatic transmissions.
 In addition to automotive theory, the program provides students with hands-on shop experience, and the credits are fully transferable to the degree program in automotive technology.

 The 2-year program in automotive technology is unique to the university system and is designed to provide students with the training they need to find entry-level work in the automotive industry.
 To earn the degree, students must complete 60 credits of coursework, including 23 credits in general education and courses in computer and engineering technology.
 Students can choose between two options, each entailing nine credits: automotive technology and diesel technology.